-Growth in vessel supply appears to moderate in the coming years with expected Capesize deliveries of 12.4 million dwt 2023, dropping further to 7.2 million dwt in 2024 and 3.1 million dwt in 2025.
-As a consequence of the high ordering of container vessels, Chinese yards are believed to have very limited capacity for ordering of large drybulk vessels before 2026, giving good visibility for limited supply growth in the coming years.
-New ordering is expected to remain subdued due to lack of financing available from traditional lenders, as well as technological uncertainties as it relates to the optimal propulsion systems to meet the shipping industry's ambitions for de-carbonization.
-During 2022, 19 Capesize vessels, totaling 3.2 million dwt were scrapped, down from 3.4 million dwt in 2021.
+Growth in vessel supply will be moderate in the coming years with expected Capesize deliveries of 7.7 million dwt in 2024, 7.1 million dwt in 2025 and 4.7 million dwt in 2026, down from 10.7 million dwt delivered in 2023.
+As a consequence of the high ordering in other shipping segments, Chinese yards are believed to have very limited capacity for ordering of large drybulk vessels before 2027, with orders recently having been placed for delivery as late as the second half of 2028.
+This gives good visibility for limited supply growth in the coming years.
+New ordering is expected to remain subdued in part driven by uncertainties as it relates to the optimal propulsion systems to meet the shipping industry's ambitions for de-carbonization.
+Current newbuilding costs for a scrubberfitted Newcastlemax in China is believed to be just under US\$70 million.